 We will do everything possible to avoid program cancellations; however, we reserve the right to do so if necessary.
 Programs with insufficient registration will be cancelled two days (48 hours) prior to the start date.
 In this circumstance, we will accommodate your child at an alternative time if agreeable or we will provide you a full refund.
 Should an individual cancel from a program fourteen (14) days or more days prior to a start date, a full refund, less a 10% administration fee, will be granted.
 No refunds will be issued with less than fourteen days notice.
 In medical cases, full refunds will be granted with a doctor’s note.
 Families are still able to find another child to fill their spot within that 14 day period.
 Contact us for details.

 You can purchase your annual $25 membership when you register for programs online here or by cash/cheque made out to Stewardship Pemberton Society.
 This fee applies to your entire family (regardless of size).
 SPS has decided to go this route instead of increasing programming costs.
 Becoming a Stewardship Pemberton Society Member also allows you a vote at our annual AGM.

 Please note that we are closed for ALL statutory holidays so our staff can spend time with the ones they love!
 We open the Nature Centre for programming for Spring Break every year (coinciding with the School District Calendar) for the big kids, and the first week of April for the little kids.
 We wrap up all programs at the end of November every year.

-Our Current Offerings
+Our Past Offerings